 Our preferred option of communication is via email, and we have implemented an ID and email address verification process that asks you to confirm your details.
 We are confident this is helping to ensure communication with you is quicker and more efficient.

 How do I contact my family Court Adviser or Cafcass Cymru office?

 At this time, and for the foreseeable future, we are not able to receive or send communications via postal services so we ask you do not communicate with us in this way.

 You can contact your Family Court Adviser via their team office by email or telephone.
 You can find these contact details at in the Contact section at the foot of the home page on our website.

 Should my child still travel between parents if the child has or might have COVID-19?

-Cafcass Cymru is moving to fully remote working.
+Cafcass Cymru has moved to remote working.
 How will this affect my case?

-In line with the latest advice from the Government, from Monday 23 March we will be closing all our offices to the public and the majority of our staff will be working remotely.
-Due to the increasing concerns about the spread of COVID-19, Cafcass Cymru is promoting the use of Skype and telephone calls as ways of completing interviews with parents and direct work sessions with children and young people.
+A limited number of our offices have reopened.
+In accordance with Government guidelines, we have strict health and safety measures in place.
+We continue to encourage and support staff to work remotely.
+Due to concerns about the spread of COVID-19, Cafcass Cymru is promoting the use of Microsoft Teams, FaceTime and telephone calls as ways of completing interviews with parents and direct work sessions with children and young people.

-The Family Court Adviser working with you in your case will be in touch with you to discuss the communication needs of your child, and how best to engage with them in the context of the situation.
+The Cafcass Cymru practitioner working with you in your case will be in touch with you to discuss the communication needs of your child, and how best to engage with them in the context of the situation.